 How a UV Filter Can Protect Your Lens

-The simpler one is that a UV filter is a clear piece of glass.
+Here's a simpler one: a UV filter is a clear piece of glass.

-The filter should not affect any part of your photographs: it won't change the color or affect the image sharpness.
+The filter won't alter your photographs: it won't change the colors or make things look blurry.

 So what's the point of a clear piece of glass?